 Several tools help incorporate multiple factors to help predict the risk a patient may harbor a high-grade cancer.
 For instance, the Prostate Biopsy Collaborative Group Calculator uses prospective data to generate an individual patient’s risk along with visual graphics to use in a patient encounter (https://riskcalc.org/PBCG/)

-Once a referral to an urologist is made, the urologist may use an array of adjunct tests to form a recommendation and need for a prostate biopsy (Table 2).
+Once a referral to a urologist is made, the urologist may use an array of adjunct tests to form a recommendation and need for a prostate biopsy (Table 2).
 Aside from the DRE which is used almost universally in conjunction with PSA measurements for screening, the rest of the tests are used variably based on the urologist’s experience and test availability.

 Table 2: Adjunct prostate cancer screening tests